 A relatively recent addition is the glass-bottomed boat trip.
-This is a very modern and large boat that has a huge glass walkthrough tunnel underneath.
+This very modern and large boat has a huge glass walkthrough tunnel underneath.
 There are several stops along the way, including a shipwreck.

-One thing that many people are surprised at when they visit Turkey is just how green it is, even during the hottest months of the summer.
+One thing many people are surprised at when they visit Turkey is how green it is, even during the hottest summer months.
 The mountains and villages around Marmaris are so beautiful, and the best way to visit them while having some fun along the way is to book a jeep safari trip.

 There is usually a fleet of jeeps that head out every single day during the peak months, and with around eight people in each, you bump along dirt tracks and regular roads, checking out the fantastic scenery and stopping at places of note along the way.
 Jesus Beach is a popular spot; a large sandbank leads out into the sea, allowing you to almost walk on water – hence the name!

 You’ll also stop for lunch in a traditional village while heading back.
 One point to remember – there is often a water fight between the jeeps at some point during the day, so if you’re asked if you want to rent a Super-soaker, say ‘yes’ and defend yourself!
 So, this is a fantastic option if you’re looking for excursions in Türkiye from Marmaris.

 This is a must-do!

 Of course, Marmaris is a tourist place, so there is more than enough international cuisine around, but if you want to try something authentic, there are some hidden spots to go to.